Looking for an easy but unique pancake topping? This coconut syrup is super easy (only five ingredients) but it’s a show-stopper!

 Sometimes I wonder if anyone actually uses maple syrup on pancakes anymore.
 I feel like the Internet is flooded with buttermilk syrup recipes and caramel syrup recipes and whatnot.
 Thank goodness I’m here to give you another one.

-Bart could barely eat it this the first time I made it in 2009 because it was so ridiculously buttery, but the flavor was so good that I was determined to make it work.
+Bart could barely eat this coconut syrup this the first time I made it in 2009 because the original recipe was ridiculously over-the-top buttery, but the flavor was so good that I was determined to make it work.

-Add this to your list of ways to use up buttermilk.
+Add this coconut pancake syrup to your list of ways to use up buttermilk.

 Coconut Buttermilk Syrup